potassco/clorm/docs/clorm/factbase.rst

 --------

-An important motivation for providing a specialised container class for storing facts, instead of simply using a Python ``list`` or ``set`` object, is to support a rich mechanism to query the contents of a fact base.
+An important motivation for providing a specialised container class for storing facts, as opposed to simply using a Python ``list`` or ``set`` object, is to support a rich mechanism for querying the contents of a fact base.

 When an ASP model is returned by the solver the application developer needs to process the model in order to extract the relevant facts.
-The simplest mechanism to do this to simply loop through the facts in the model.
+The simplest mechanism to do this is to simply loop through the facts in the model.
 This loop will typically contain a number of conditional statements to determine what action to take for the given fact; and to store it if some sort of matching needs to take place.